kimipooh/hadfieldnew/README.md

 Version 1.05
 - Post Snippets now reveal on hover.
 Thanks to backy0175  for the inspiration

+Version 1.051
+- Fixed issue with some Google changes to the CSS.

 Known Issues

 See the Issues Log https://github.com/darkufo/hadfieldnew/issues